 The next step is to write equations for each loop.
 Based on the sign and current name assigned, as shown below.

-Let’s put the values of resistors and the voltage source, and see what happen
+Let’s put the values of resistors and the voltage source, and see what happens

 Now multiply the equation (1) by -3 and add with the equation (2)